 Campaign against opioid epidemic

-The CDC estimates that nearly 15,000 people in the United States die every year of overdoses involving prescription painkillers.
+The CDC that nearly 15,000 people in the United States die every year of overdoses involving prescription painkillers.

 In addition, they report that nearly one in 20 Americans over the age of 11 reported using prescription painkillers for non-medical reasons during the past year.